 If you are interested in starting a new group, you should first confirm that the goals for your proposed group are not already being met by another group.
 Then, follow the steps below to get started.
-If you wish to discuss the process or the time/scheduling commitments involved Student Services will be happy to assist in your decision.
+If you wish to discuss the process or the time/scheduling commitments involved the Office of Academic Services will be happy to assist in your decision.